CocoaPods/cdn.cocoapods.org/README.md

 Repeat this process for all the dependencies of your dependencies, and that is enough to be able to download just the Podspecs specs needed for your whole dependency tree.
 Meaning you don't need to do the full clone of the Specs repo.

-### How the CDN is implemented
+## How the CDN is implemented

 This repo is responsible for generating `all_pods.txt` and the sharded indices.
-That happens in [`./Scripts/create_pods_and_versions.rb`](./Scripts/create_pods_and_versions.rb) - though in truth a chunk of that code lives inside the CocoaPods gem.
+That happens in [`./Scripts/create_pods_and_versions.rb`](./Scripts/create_pods_and_versions.rb).

-These files get pushed to the [GitHub pages branch of this repo](https://github.com/CocoaPods/cdn.cocoapods.org/tree/gh-pages).
+These files get pushed to the [GitHub Pages branch of this repo](https://github.com/CocoaPods/cdn.cocoapods.org/tree/gh-pages).

-We then use DNS to re-direct incoming URLs either to this repo's GitHub Pages static site, or to a [jsDelivr](https://www.jsdelivr.com) backed copy of the CocoaPods Specs repo based on this re-direct rule:
+We then use CloudFlare CDN to redirect incoming URLs either to this repo's GitHub Pages static site, or to a [jsDelivr](https://www.jsdelivr.com) backed copy of the CocoaPods Specs repo based on this re-direct rule:

 ```
 cdn.cocoapods.org/Specs/* ->
 https://cdn.jsdelivr.net/cocoa/Specs/$1
 ```

+This repo does not contain any redirect code as it's not possible to do so in GitHub Pages.